Home » Where Do Rats Hide in A House?

 Commercial rat attractants are chemical compounds that mimic the scent of rat saliva.

-Putting attractants near a rat hole or hideout will make a rat curious, luring it out of hiding.
+Putting attractants near a rat hole or hideout will make the rat curious and lure it out of hiding.
 You can purchase chemical rat attractants from the pest control aisles at supermarkets.

 Rats hide out of sight in small, quiet areas.
 If you’re searching for rats in your home, check dark places that see little activity and provide a warm resting area.